 Languages: Travis will speak 80 languages, all of which are listed on its IndieGogo page.

 How to Get One: You can preorder from IndieGoGo here.

 Personally, I would expect the shipping date of September 2017 to be overly optimistic.
 Release dates for crowdfunding products usually are.

 Are Translation Apps Worth It?

 These apps may call themselves “universal translators,” but they aren’t.
 Not really.
 Have a choice between a trusted human translator or interpreter and a translation app?
-The human will always do a better job.
+The human will always do a better job of translating your documents.
 Translation apps and devices are not 100% accurate.
 Please do not use them to negotiate business deals or legal matters in a language you are unfamiliar with.

 That said, most travelers don’t have access to an interpreter.
 And most UK travelers don’t bother to learn much, if any, of the local language.
 For most of us, it’s a choice between amazing the locals with your technological savvy (even if the translations aren’t always right) and making a fool of yourself trying to communicate.
 If that’s the case?
 Embrace the future.
 Use an app!